criz/fluxkraft_distro/README.txt

-fluxkraft is a module suite and Drupal distribution for automating your workflows (think like IFTTT or Zapier) based on the <a href="https://drupal.org/project/rules">Rules module</a>.
+fluxkraft is a module suite and Drupal distribution for automating your workflows (think like IFTTT or Zapier) based on the Rules module (https://drupal.org/project/rules).

 Connect and automate tools like Facebook and Dropbox or schedule tweets to promote your website content.

-NEW: Trigger actions by pressing a physical button (using the Open Source IoT System <a href="http://www.opentrigger.com">OpenTrigger</a>).
+NEW: Trigger actions by pressing a physical button (using the Open Source IoT System http://www.opentrigger.com).

 More features:
 - User specific Rules